centau/ecr/docs/api/Observer.md

 ### persist()

-Stops automatic clearing of its entities when it is iterated.
+Stops automatic clearing of its entities after it is iterated.

 - **Type**

     ```lua
     function Observer:persist<T...>(): Observer<T...>
     ```

-- **Details**

 --------------------------------------------------------------------------------